ceeeKay/Q2Eaks/README.md

 server variable: `sv_eyecam`

-Display eyecam (first person view) instead of chasecam (third person view) when in spectator mode.
+Allow eyecam (first person view) when in spectator mode.
+Use "attack" to cyle between free/chase/eye cam modes and "jump" to cycle between players when in chase/eye cam modes.

 Note: To enter spectator mode in deathmatch mode, (CTF/TDM has its own menu option and the `observe` command), use the console command `spectator_0 1`.
 To re-join the game, use `spectator_0 0`.
 If you have split-screen players, use `spectator_1` through `spectator_7` in the same manner.
-Use "attack" to cyle between free/chase/eye cam modes and "jump" to cycle between players when in chase/eye cam modes.

 Warning: When spectating split-screen local players, `sv_eyecam` will still draw the chased player's model.
 This is a client engine limitation that can't be changed with a mod.
 Spectating network players or bots are not affected by this.